d2l-ai/d2l-en/chapter_computer-vision/anchor.md

     return anchors_bbox_map
 ```

+### Labeling Classes and Offsets

-Now we can label the categories and offsets of the anchor boxes.
-If an anchor box $A$ is assigned ground-truth bounding box $B$, the category of the anchor box $A$ is set to the category of $B$.
+Now we can label the classes and offsets of the anchor boxes.
+If an anchor box $A$ is assigned ground-truth bounding box $B$, the class of the anchor box $A$ is set to the class of $B$.
 And the offset of the anchor box $A$ is set according to the relative position of the central coordinates of $B$ and $A$ and the relative sizes of the two boxes.
 Because the positions and sizes of various boxes in the dataset may vary, these relative positions and relative sizes usually require some special transformations to make the offset distribution more uniform and easier to fit.
 Assume the center coordinates of anchor box $A$ and its assigned ground-truth bounding box $B$ are $(x_a, y_a), (x_b, y_b)$, the widths of $A$ and $B$ are $w_a, w_b$, and their heights are $h_a, h_b$, respectively.
 In this case, a common technique is to label the offset of $A$ as

 $$\left( \frac{ \frac{x_b - x_a}{w_a} - \mu_x }{\sigma_x},
 \frac{ \frac{y_b - y_a}{h_a} - \mu_y }{\sigma_y},